atharva-keny-0812/AADLtoPiCalculus/README.md

 Some textual representations of the π-calculus are adapted in MWB as follows: the restriction ν as ^, the output action x̄ as 'x, the internal action τ as t and each process identifier expression in the MWB will start with the keyword *agent* which means process.
 We can import the generated π-calculus specification using the command *input file.pi*, or type the agent declarations manually.
 The command *env* can be used to print all the current agent declarations of an uploaded specification.
 Another thing, all the processes of the π-calculus in MWB must be closed, which means contain all the free names, so do not be surprised when you find them repeated in the processes' declarations.

-However, because of problem of parallism with verification tools, we have simplified the code geenrated by eliminating the match expressions as follows:

 ```mwb
 agent SensorProcessing(initial, dispatch, complete, x_ps, x_vs, position_data, sensor_status, velocity_data, thrust_adjustment) =
     PositionSensor_Halted(initial, dispatch, complete, x_ps, position_data, sensor_status) |